INTERVIEW-Jamaica's first female defence chief battles danger and sexism | Education

 Wemyss Gorman became the world's only serving female national chief of defence in January – and only the second woman globally to hold such a prominent position after a Slovenian made history with her two-year term in 2018.
 Now Wemyss Gorman has 7,000 men and women under her charge, with a day job ranging from cybersecurity to youth engagement.

-Nothing seems to phase her.
+Nothing seems to faze her.
 Though the 49-year-old is quick to downplay her personal achievement, she readily acknowledges its wider symbolism.

 For Jamaica is a deeply patriarchal society, according to Nadeen Spence of the University of the West Indies, where male dominance shapes its institutions as much as daily life.
 Spence said she would not describe Jamaica as macho, and that female role models do exist - just not in the top spots.